lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 #### In some cases you may want to run separate tests locally on datasets before uploading a modified and cleaned file to AWS.
 Separate tools for inspecting the above properties are included in this github repo.
 These datatype-tester tools can be used in google colab, a local python notebook, or a local .py file (e.g. for files too large for colab).

-And there is a datatype-tester online colab here (and this notebook is in this repo for you to run locally or upload to google colab, aws-sagemaker, etc.): https://colab.research.google.com/drive/18UwXMKqD-DLBs29RZYHa9RqrVdYa8rvK#scrollTo=_1r1SEvqCfdC
+#### There is a datatype-tester online colab here (and this notebook is in this repo for you to run locally or upload to google colab, aws-sagemaker, etc.):
+https://colab.research.google.com/drive/18UwXMKqD-DLBs29RZYHa9RqrVdYa8rvK#scrollTo=_1r1SEvqCfdC

 #### Once this is done, then any number of these checked and clean files should be able to be automatically processed to have the data loaded into database tables in AWS.

-# Deploying the python ENV into AWS:
+# Deploying the python env (venv environment) into AWS:

 Making an AWS lambda function is not too difficult but there should be instructions for that...(pending).
 ## Brief Instructions